almestre/hosynet/README.md

 ## modularity_test.m

 ### Description
-Matlab script that calculates an optimised partition for a bipartite network using the 'iterated_genlouvain' algorithm, and test the significance of its modularity based on a set of null models (see methods section below).
+Matlab script that calculates an optimised partition for a bipartite network using the 'iterated_genlouvain' algorithm, and tests the significance of its modularity based on a set of null models (see methods section below).
 The null models are obtained from the following Matlab script: 1_nullModels.m

 We have to provide a gamma value.
-The best gamma value can be graphically estimated applying the CHAMP package, with the following scripts:
+The best gamma value can be graphically estimated by applying the CHAMP package, with the following scripts:
 1. '1_create_null_models.m' (required for 'modularity_test.m')
 2. '2_create_network_partitions.m'
 3. '3_estimate_best_gamma.py'